Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

 How is eyelid surgery performed?

+The eyelid lift surgery can be done in around two hours or less depending on the number of eyelids being treated and the tissue alteration needed.
 Using a local anesthetic, either in the office or hospital, the excess skin, muscle, and fat in your eyelids is surgically removed through strategically placed incisions.
+The exact incisions made will depend on the type of eyelid surgery being performed.
 Sedation is given to make you drowsy throughout the procedure.
+The procedure is completed by closing the incisions with stitches.

 That sounds easy.
 What happens next?